Skip to main content

 • gameplay

-44 mentions Positive Neutral Negative
+45 mentions Positive Neutral Negative

-• “Timing the jumps off walls seems laggy, with a proper button press getting no feedback from the game many times, and overall controls are off-putting (I need to hold trigger to sprint on controller and found no way to rebind that in the game settings, leading to carpal tunnel within 30 minutes of gameplay).”
+• “Timing the jumps off walls seems laggy, with a proper button press getting no feedback from the game many times, and overall controls are off-putting (I need to hold trigger to sprint on controller and found no way to rebind that in the game's settings, leading to carpal tunnel within 30 minutes of gameplay).”

 • graphics

-35 mentions Positive Neutral Negative
+40 mentions Positive Neutral Negative

 • “It leaves a bit to be desired graphically, mainly in regards to the character models, but it makes up for it in gameplay.”

-• “Like it’s sort of funny how they look disgustingly not like how they did in the 2d games, but it definitely falls into a category that many won’t fall in love with like the first game’s art style and even forever’s art style.”
+• “Like it’s sort of funny how they look disgustingly not like how they did in the 2D games, but it definitely falls into a category that many won’t fall in love with like the first game’s art style and even Forever’s art style.”

 • story

-14 mentions Positive Neutral Negative
+16 mentions Positive Neutral Negative

 • “The story makes crazier leaps and presents new ideas.”